perama-v/archors/README.md

 **arch**ival sciss**ors**: A tool for single Ethereum archival block state proofs.

+Research question: Can you build a static data format for a sharded archive node?

 ## Why

 To send a single historical block (as an historical state proof) to a peer and have